 Other eligibility criteria

 You can include larger areas of open ground / moorland in the plan if appropriate, but funding for culling on these areas will only be available under the Agri-Environment Climate Scheme item Open-range Deer Management.

 We will pay grant for open ground to a maximum of 20 per cent of the grant aidable area.

 The Deer Management Plan must compliment any existing Long-term Forest Plans or Management Plans.
 If further diversification of woodlands results from the development of a Deer Management Plan and subsequent culling, this should be addressed through a Long-term Forest Plan amendment.

 All Deer Management Plans must include a commitment to monitor the effectiveness of culling on an annual basis through damage assessments.
 Details of the annual monitoring process must be included in the Deer Management Plan.

 We need supporting information to help us assess your application.
 You must give the details as listed below using the template provided.

-Applicants, or their representatives, and Forestry Commission Scotland must meet at an early stage of the application process.
+Applicants, or their representatives, and Scottish Forestry must meet at an early stage of the application process.
 This meeting will identify the best way to proceed with an application and should outline the risks and issues that need to be addressed in the application.